-Fight Against Infection and Damage with Tooth Fillings in Georgia
+Fight Against Infection and Damage with Tooth Fillings in JOHNS CREEK AND CUMMING, GA

 Are you concerned that you may have tooth damage?
 Do you experience sensitivity or aching pain in your mouth?
 You may have tooth decay or a cavity that needs a dental filling, a procedure that will eliminate the discomfort and restore your tooth’s appearance and function.

 At North Atlanta Family Dentistry, our experienced and knowledgeable team provides several options for tooth fillings in Georgia to match your unique dental needs.
 Call today to schedule an appointment!
 We will assess your oral health and help you determine the most cost-effective and long-lasting treatment.